au190/au190_myEsp/readme.md

 #### Configuration info
+  - Input
+    - GPIO pin set as input
+    - Checks in every 50msec and send the status ON or OFF
+  - Input_i
+    - GPIO pin set as inverted input
+    - Checks in every 50msec and send the status ON or OFF
+  - Input_pull
+    - GPIO pin set as input and GPIO_16 is pulled to GND internally and GPIO_0 --> GPIO_15 is pulled to Vcc internally.
+    - Checks in every 50msec and send the status ON or OFF
   - Led_x
-    - set the output as a status info, x - is the output from the status comming.
+    - Set the output as a status info
+    - If GPIOx set as an output then show the output status.
   - AP Button
-    - If pressed the device go in AP mode.
+    - GPIO pulled to VCC the device go in AP mode.
 Ip: 192.168.4.1
+  - AP Button_i
+    - GPIO pulled to GND the device go in AP mode.
+Ip: 192.168.4.1

+#### Module functions

 ```

 /*******************************************************